mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 TLSv1.0 and TLSv1.1 are considered deprecated and should not be used, so setting `ssl_version=TLSv12` or `ssl_version=TLSv13` is recommended.

-In MaxScale 6.4.13 and earlier, this setting defined the *only* allowed TLS version, e.g. `ssl_version=TLSv12` would only enable TLSv12.
-The interpretation changed in MaxScale 6.4.14 to enable the user to disable old versions while allowing multiple recent TLS versions.
+In MaxScale versions 6.4.13, 22.08.11, 23.02.7, 23.08.3 and earlier, this
+setting defined the *only* allowed TLS version, e.g. `ssl_version=TLSv12` would only enable TLSv12.
+The interpretation changed in MaxScale versions 6.4.14, 22.08.12, 23.02.8, 23.08.4 to enable the user to disable old versions while allowing multiple recent TLS versions.

 ### `ssl_cipher`